-28 BUILDING PERMITS
+BUILDING PERMITS

-29 County and city building departments are required to furnish county assessors with copies of
+County and city building departments are required to furnish assessors with copies of building permits as soon as possible after they are issued.
+25 This procedure is perhaps an assessor's most effective method of discovering new construction.

-- 30 building permits as soon as possible after they are issued.
-This procedure is perhaps a county - 31 assessor's most effective method of discovering new construction. - Additionally, cities and counties must provide a county assessor with a copy of any certificate of occupancy or other document showing the date of completion of new construction within their
+Additionally, cities and counties must provide the assessor with a copy of any certificate of occupancy or other document showing the date of completion of new construction within their jurisdiction.
+26 Copies of such documents must be provided to the assessor within 30 days of the date of issuance

-&lt;sup>21 Rule 463.500(c)(4); Pope v.
+24 Rule 463.500(c)(4); Pope v.
 State Board of Equalization (1983) 146 Cal.App.3d 1132.
+Section 72(a).
+26 Section 72(b).

-- 1 jurisdiction.
-Copies of such documents must be provided to the county assessor within 30 days - 2 of the date of issuance. - When a taxpayer files with the city or county an approved set of building plans, the taxpayer must also file a scale copy of the floor plans and exterior dimensions of the building designated for the county assessor.
-The scale copy must be in sufficient detail to allow the county assessor to determine the square footage of the building and, in the case of a residential building, the intended use of each room.
-The city or county must transmit the designated copy to the county - 8 assessor as soon as possible after the final plans are approved. - 9 These provisions create valuable sources of information that allow for the timely discovery and 10 assessment of most new construction.
+When a taxpayer files with the city or county an approved set of building plans, the taxpayer must also file a scale copy, designated for the assessor, of the floor plans and exterior dimensions of the building.27 The scale copy must be in sufficient detail to allow the assessor to determine the square footage of the building and, in the case of a residential building, the intended use of each room.
+The city or county must transmit the designated copy to the assessor as soon as possible after the final plans are approved.

+These provisions create valuable sources of information that allow for the timely discovery and assessment of most new construction.

-11 BUSINESS PROPERTY STATEMENTS
+BUSINESS PROPERTY STATEMENTS

-12 The business property division of a county assessor's office will often discover information about 13 recent changes to land or improvements.
-That information, which may come from Business business property auditor-appraisers is an important factor in the discovery of new construction
+The business property division of an assessor's office will often discover information about recent changes to land or improvements.
+That information, which may come from Business Property Statements, audit reports, or other sources, should be reported to the real property division for appropriate action.
+Coordination between the real property appraisers and the business property auditor-appraisers is an important factor in the discovery of new construction.